Motor Vehicle Accidents

 What to do in the event of an accident

 - The first thing to do after a motor vehicle accident is to stop immediately and make sure you, your passengers and the other driver and passengers are okay.
-If someone is in need of urgent medical assistance or if the crash has caused a significant threat to the safety of other motorists, it’s best to call 000 immediately.
+If someone has obtained a serious injury and is in need of urgent medical treatment or if the crash has caused a significant threat to the safety of other motorists, it’s best to call 000 immediately.

 - If it’s possible, safely move the vehicles to the side of the road and out of the way for ongoing traffic.
 If this is impossible, put your hazard lights on and request assistance to redirect traffic flow.